kennytilton/MatrixJS/README.md

 # Matrix
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

 Welcome to Matrix, a family of simple but expressive and efficient web and mobile development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
 Follow those links to TodoMVC implementations built with each.
 A React Native incarnation is in the works.
-All frameworks are driven at runtime by JS or CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
+All frameworks are driven usefully at runtime by JS or CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
 #### A quick note on the name
 In the movie, the matrix harnessed humans to suck energy from them.
+Ouch.

 In English, a matrix provides the conditions for new things to come to life.
 The dataflow component of this library animates a proxy web page so it continuously, transparently, and incrementally drives an actual browser page in reaction to runtime events.
 It brings our code to life.
 #### Simplicity
 The first element of simplicity is that the page is generated as if it were conventional HTML, with a library of functions whose API closely parallels HTML.